marksamman/pylinkshortener/README.md

 ```

 ### TODO
-* Compress link.id using the url_safe tuple for shorter URLs
 * Only allow shortening URL to links that return HTTP status code 200 (OK)
 * Store clicks in separate table with more information (timestamp, ip, browser)
 * Show clicks in realtime in /shortened/id